BrownBiomechanics/Autoscoper/Documentation/user-interface.md

     * Max Epochs: How many epochs you want the optimization to run before it stops.
 Default is 1000, however, it is unlikely that it will reach this number.
     * Max Stall: Stopping criteria for PSO.
 If the best match does not change for this number of epochs, the optimization stops.
 Default is 25.
 * Cost Function:
-    * Normalized Cross Correlation (NCC): A normalzied cost function to detect the best match.
+    * Normalized Cross Correlation (NCC): A normalized cost function to detect the best match.
 The closer to 0 the better the match.
 However, this is dependent on the image filters and qualities.
     * Sum of Absolute Differences (SAD): A cost function to detect the best match.
 The closer to 0 the better the match.
 However, this is dependent on the image filters and qualities.

 ## 2D Viewer